-This email brought 1463 filled out profiles from 183,000 deliveries, conversion from opened emails to completed target actions is 1,6%.
+This email brought 1463 filled-out profiles from 183,000 deliveries.
+The conversion from opened emails to completed target actions was 1,6%.

 Email #2.
 Take a Look at These Job Vacancies

-The next email must pull the freelancer into interacting with the website and show that they can find an employer there.
-If the user didn't respond to any job vacancy, they will receive an email, nudging them to visit the vacancies section.
+The next email encouraged freelancers to interact with the website and showed that they could find employers there.
+If the user didn't respond to any of the job vacancies, they would receive an email offering them to visit the vacancies section.

 Email #3.
 Participate in a Competition

-A competition is a paid service for the employers.
-They've posted a project, announced its budget, and several freelancers can participate in it and then the budget will be spread between the participants depending on their success.
-Participation in the competition is free for the freelancers.
+Competitions were a paid service for employers: they posted projects and announced their budgets.
+Several freelancers could participate; the budget would be divided between the participants depending on their success.
+Participation in the competition was free for freelancers.

 Email #4.
 Cooperation Protection

-The idea behind this email was that the freelancer was already drawn into using the website.
-After the emails with job vacancies and competitions, the freelancers have probably begun interacting with the employers, so it is the best time to suggest the cooperation protection service to them.
+The idea behind this email was that after the emails with job vacancies and competitions, the freelancers would probably begin interacting with the employers, so it was the best time to suggest the cooperation protection service to them.

-Suggesting to pay for the account helped us understand whether a freelancer was ready to pay for the website's services or not.
-If they weren't ready, we suggested an alternative - to post a service.
-A service posting served as a trigger to suggest its promotion (it is denoted on the scheme separately).
-It was an opportunity for us to sell something to those who were not ready to buy a paid account.
+An email campaign offering to buy a paid plan helped us understand whether a freelancer was ready to pay for the services or not.
+If they weren't ready, we suggested another option: to post their services.
+When a user posted their services, it triggered an email suggesting to promote it.
+It was an opportunity for us to sell something to those freelancers who were not ready to buy a paid account.

-This email had a high open rate - 74% and few clicks - 9,4%.
-The clients were probably confused by the prices for services.
-Open to payment conversion - 0,45%.
+A triggered email offering to pin a service on the top of search results had a high open rate (74%) and few clicks (9,4%).
+We supposed that clients were probably confused by the prices for services.
+Open to payment conversion was 0,45%.

-This email showed a 35% open rate and 28% of those who opened the email visited the website.
+35% of users opened this email, and 28% of them visited the website.
 However, only 0,1% of the users posted services after receiving the email.
-This was no surprise as these freelancers have already lost their interest in the website.
+These results didn't surprise us: those freelancers hadn't visited the marketplace for a month and, naturally, lost their interest.